 We base our admissions policy on a fair system.

-We ensure that all parents are made aware of our Valuing Diversity and Promoting Inclusion and Equality Policy.
+We ensure that all parents/carers are made aware of our equal opportunities policy

 All applications for employment will be assessed on merit and suitability for the post without prejudice.